SLLUG/SLLUG.github.io/index.md

 ## <a name="meetings" />Meetings

-Ongoing meetings will be held on the Third Monday of the month (eg- Nov 20th, 2017).
+Ongoing meetings will be held on the Third Monday of the month (eg- Aug 20th, 2018).

-Starting in 2018, we plan to hold monthly topical events, with a mix of discussion on a specific FLOSS topic, and a mix of non-specific networking and camaraderie.
+Since the start of 2018, we hold monthly topical events, with a mix of discussion on a specific FLOSS topic, and a mix of non-specific networking and camaraderie.

 Meetings are free to attend for all time, for all participants.
 Interested